 Students in the eleventh (11th) or twelfth (12th) grades may take college level courses at Tougaloo College.
 The student must possess a "B" (3.00) average or better in an accredited high school curriculum, and a score of 18 or better on the enhanced ACT assessment or a score of eight hundred (800) or better on the SAT.
-A student will be allowed to take up to nine (9) credit hours (these courses can only be freshman courses).
-If the student has received a scholarship offer from Tougaloo College, it cannot be used until the student has completed high school or successfully completed the eleventh grade even though they are enrolled in courses at Tougaloo College.
+A student will be allowed to take up to nine (9) credit hours (these courses can only be freshmen courses).
+If the student has received a scholarship offer from Tougaloo College, it cannot be awarded until the student has successfully completed all requirements for high school graduation, maintained the criteria for the scholarship offer, and has been accepted and enrolled as a full-time college student.